BrianMinister/OpenBookOnHow/README.md

 # Open Book On How
 "Open Book on How" is a guide on how to move from state managed society to private managed society

+## Ideas that are planned for this book.
+* Roads
+* Police
+* Military and boarder management
+* Fire Department
+* Emergency Services
+* Health and medicine
+* Family, Retirement, Child Care
+* Education
+* Welfare

 # Index
 * [Proposed Index](bookindex.md)